How to Add Existing Invoices to Accounts in Cornerstone

 Creating Invoices for Recurring Prior Balances

-There are two methods to add prior balance invoices for recurring charges:
+There are two methods to add prior balance invoices for recurring charges.
+Choose the method that best fits your workflow.

 Method 1: P Invoice Using Inventory